Speech, Language, and Orofacial Myofunctional Therapy

 Bilingualism does not negatively impact language development.
 Research shows academic advantages of being bilingual including benefits in problem solving/multi-tasking skills, as well as increased cognitive flexibility

 Autistic children who use scripting (e.g., delayed echolalia) to communicate may process and develop language in a different way.
-These children are described as Gestalt Language Processors (GLP); the Natural Acquisition Framework (NLA) developed by Marge Blanc shows us how to use this as the foundation to help GLPs build and develop self-generated language.
+These children are described as Gestalt Language Processors (GLP); the Natural Acquisition Framework (NLA) developed by Marge Blanc offers insight into linguistic milestones that is used to help GLPs build and develop self-generated language.
 Caregivers and professionals can learn more about GLP and NLA at www.meaningfulspeech.com

 Parents can help their children develop language skills at home through natural contexts and play.
 SLPs can help train parents and caregivers on how to help elicit language at home by using strategies throughout daily routines